nikunj410/nikunj410.github.io/_pages/science.md

     content:
      |
       As climate changes, many species are forced to move polewards.
 However, this poses a risk to species with limited dispersal capacity that are slow to track climate.
 Alternatively, a species may adapt to the local climate, which can potentially buffer against species extinction.
-      To identify the genetic basis of local adaptation, we are building process-based hierarchical Bayesian models.
-Our statistical model offers two advantages.
+      Therefore, to understand species response to climate change, we are building process-based hierarchical Bayesian models to identify the genetic basis of local adaptation.
+Our statistical method offers two advantages over traditional phenomenological statistical models.
+First, we provide a rigorous framework to probabilistically estimate genetic variation from noisy and incomplete genetic data, e.g., RAD and low-coverage genome sequencing.
+Second, we use a demographic evolutionary model to partition the genetic variation into adaptive and non-adaptive components.

   - image: "/assets/images/science-img1.png"